-During the processing of limestone to produce commercial aggregates, a significant amount of waste limestone screenings is produced.
-This waste material, which cannot be used in either asphalt or portland cement concrete paving because it does not meet current gradation specifications, is becoming an ever increasing burden of disposal for aggregate producers.
-Large stockpiles of the material are beginning to appear throughout Iowa.
+A significant amount of fine sized waste limestone screenings is produced during aggregate production.
+This waste material, which is to fine to be used in either asphalt or portland cement concrete paving, is becoming an ever increasing burden of disposal for aggregate producers.
+Large stockpiles of the material are at most Iowa quarries.
 Any road construction process which could successfully use this material would be assured of a continuous supply of inexpensive aggregate.

-Linn County is interested in developing such a construction process.
-An Iowa State University laboratory study (See Reference 1, page 17, Appendix B) sponsored by Linn County showed that waste limestone screenings could be used as the sole aggregate in an emulsified asphalt mix.
+Linn County was interested in developing such a construction process.
+An Iowa State University laboratory study (see Appendix B, page 42, reference 1) sponsored by Linn County showed that waste limestone screenings could be used as the sole aggregate in an emulsified asphalt mix.
 Such a mix could be used to replace selected granular surfaced roads and/or provide the base for stage construction of a future asphalt or portland cement concrete pavement.